Johnqczhang/densepose_installation/README.md

 After installing gcc-4.9.2 successfully, add `/path/to/gcc-4.9.2/build/bin` and `/path/to/gcc-4.9.2/build/lib64` to your `$PATH` and `$LD_LIBRARY_PATH` environment variables, respectively.

 ### Google Protocol Buffers (protobuf)
-So far, [profobuf-3.5.0](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.0) was specified in caffe2 installed from `conda`.
-You can firstly [install caffe2](#caffe2) and check which version of protobuf was specified in the header of `$TORCH_PATH/lib/include/caffe2/proto/caffe2.pb.h` like the following example:
+So far, [profobuf-3.5.0](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.0) was specified in caffe2 installed from binaries via conda.
+It is highly recommended to firstly [install caffe2](#caffe2) and check which version of protobuf was specified in the header of `$TORCH_PATH/lib/include/caffe2/proto/caffe2.pb.h` like the following example, then install the corresponding verison of protobuf like the way below:

 ```h
 // Generated by the protocol buffer compiler.
 DO NOT EDIT!